 What to Do and See in San Gimignano

 The best way to see the city is to walk.
 Wander around and enjoy the sites.
 We are huge fans of the Guided Walking Tours!
 We always learn so many cool things from the local guides.
 It’s a two-hour tour and totally worth your time!
 To take a guided tour of San Gimignano and its towers, reserve tickets here.

-The Towers of San Gimignano
+The San Gimignano Towers